 It is recommended that you create a "Watch List" folder to house patents you have identified as expiring and then set up an email alert to be notified when this patent is about to expire.

-To set up an alert, click on the "Email Alert" button within Workspaces.
+To set up an alert, click on the "Email Alert" button under the Analysis and alerts tab.
 You can set up an alert for folders or sub-folders within your Workspace.
 Then give the alert a title and select the type of information that you want to receive notifications on.
 Using the "Send to" box, add in the email addresses of anyone who is a relevant stakeholder for this project (e.g. Regulatory teams, Patent Attorneys and Research Scientists).
 The key thing to remember is that these alerts can be sent to absolutely anyone, regardless of whether they have a PatSnap account or not.
 Anyone who wants or needs to stay informed can do so by having their email address placed in the alert.

 Working through large numbers of patents can be time-consuming.
 To get through patent portfolios as efficiently as possible, you have the option to share your Workspace with other PatSnap users.
 This promotes effective collaboration and leads to increased productivity.
 In some cases, sharing Workspaces provides the ideal system for tracing and managing different projects taking place within the same team or across two different departments.

 Simply hover over the Workspace and the option "Share" will appear on the top right corner.
 Here, you can enter the email address of anyone who has a PatSnap account - this is not restricted to a specific company or organization, so you can share with external counsel, collaboration partners, etc.

 There are also different kinds of sharing in Workspaces, appropriate for different situations.
 Select "Read only" to ensure the person you are sharing the Workspace with can only see your comments or the folders you have made.
 Select "Editor" or "Administrator" if you want the other recipients to view everything that all users say and make their own edits.
 These are recommended for team projects.
 Select "Customize" to give specific tailored permissions.

 Patent Review Tracker